0xfe/experiments/go/shuffle/README.md

-## A Generic Shuffle in Go
+## Benchmarking a Generic Algorithm in Go

 Go does not have generics, but it does have reflection.
 It also has a kind of catch-all dynamic type: `interface{}`.
 You can put these together to write generic algorithms and containers.

-This is a short analysis fo the performance implications of writing a generic alogrithm in Go.
+The file `shuffle_test.go` in this directory benchmarks various generic implementations of the Fischer-Yates shuffle algorithm.

 Note that although you can use these techniques to reduce duplication in your code, you compromise on compile-time type saftey, which increases the liklihood of run-time bugs.

 ## The Code

-The file `shuffle_test.go` in this directory benchmarks various implementations of a generic Fischer-Yates algorithm.

 To run:

     $ go test -benchmem -bench=. shuffle_test.go -benchtime=10s

-There are 4 types of `shuffle`:
+We have four implementations of `shuffle` here:

 ### 1. `shuffle0`